Introduction

 Referencing

-Referencing is an important academic skill as it shows the reader of your work the sources you have used to research your topic, and gives support and weight to your arguments and conclusions.
-When writing an essay or thesis, referring to the sources you have used is an academic requirement.
-There are four good reasons for referencing;
+Referencing shows your audience the sources you have used to research your topic, and gives support and weight to your arguments and conclusions.

 Back to top